Thursday, October 24, 2024

 The baby is seriously adorable, though — way cuter now than he was as a newborn.
 Big blue eyes, sandy colored hair, and he makes the cutest babbling sounds.
 He's very expressive.
 When someone he likes walks in the room he will kick his feet and wave his arms and yell something that sounds like, "hi!"
 He absolutely loves the dog and his big brother and is constantly laughing at them, but hasn't figured out how to play with them yet.

 In the past month he's become easily scared by things, which is not something I remember from the last time I had a one year old.
 He has decided, for example, that he is absolutely terrified of the bath.
 He used to love it, but now screams his head off if I try to put him in there.
 To wash his hair (which often has food in it now) I have to hold him like a football and put his head under the sink faucet.
 He also hates this, but less than going in the bath.
-He has serious stranger danger, too, and will scream his head off if you try and hand him over to somewhat he doesn't know.
+He has serious stranger danger, too, and will scream his head off if you try and hand him over to someone he doesn't know.

 He is crawling everywhere and can move quite fast.
 He's standing and cruising along furniture but isn't quite walking yet — I'm guessing he'll walk in a couple months.
 It's amazing how much they change in a year!